AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

       >[!NOTE]
       >
-      >PayPal recommends that the image be located on a secure (https) server.
+      >PayPal recommends that the image resides on a secure (https) server.
 Otherwise, a browser may warn that _the page contains both secure and nonsecure items_.

    - To set the color for your pages, enter the six-character hexadecimal code, without the `#` symbol, for each of the following: